SEAC – Special Education Advisory Committee

 In accordance with Regulation 306 of the Education Act, the Upper Grand District School Board is required every two years to prepare and approve a report on the special education programs and special education services provided by the board.

+There are many different support staff that work in the Student Support and Program Services Department that provide support for students who are struggling in different ways in our schools, including the Special Education Department.
 Members of the Special Education Department include Itinerant Teachers who travel between schools to work with students, and Special Education Consultants who make recommendations about programming, strategies and resources for students with all types of special needs who require accommodations, modifications or alternative curriculum.
 Special Education Consultants also work with school staff to submit claims for specialized equipment (e.g. Special Equipment Amount – SEA) and submit requests for Special Incident Portion funding (SIP).

 Special Class Placement in UGDSB

 Students who require special education programs and services receive support through the classroom teacher and the special education resource teacher.
 There are other special education placements available to students.
 A special class placement is recommended through the Identification, Placement, and Review Committee (IPRC).
 Special class placement decisions are made in January and reviewed again in May.
 The Superintendent of Program oversees the process, which includes Special Education Consultants, Psychologists, Coordinator of Communication, Language and Speech Services, and principal representatives from the Special Education Resource Committee (SERC).